Accessibility Accessibility Widget

 What is the pelvic prolapse procedure like?

 The surgical correction of pelvic prolapse is called sacrocolpopexy.
 In most cases, we perform pelvic prolapse surgery using da Vinci®, a sophisticated robotic device Dr. Pezzella abd Dr, Rueb use to correct the prolapse through tiny incisions.
 In a few cases, traditional surgery with a larger incision may be necessary.
-At your consultation, we will perform an exam and any testing needed to diagnose your prolapse and create a personalized surgical plan so that you know exactly what to expect from your procedure.
+At your consultation for robotic surgery West Columbia specialists will perform an exam and any testing needed to diagnose your prolapse and create a personalized surgical plan so that you know exactly what to expect from your procedure.

 Robotic Surgery With the da Vinci® System